alteryx/evalml/contributing.md

 #### Why does `build_conda_pkg` use the `latest_release_changes` branch instead of `master`?
-One important fact to know about conda is that any change to the `master` branch of a feedstock will result in a new version of the conda package published to the world!
+One important fact to know about conda is that any change to the `master` branch of a feedstock will result in a new version of the conda package being published to the world!

-With this in mind, let's say your PR adds support for a latest dependency version that is not backwards-compatible with older versions of that dependency.
+With this in mind, let's say your PR requires modifying our dependencies.
 If we made a change to `master`, an updated version of EvalML's latest conda package would be released.
 This means people who installed the latest version of EvalML prior to this PR would get different dependency versions than those who installed after the PR got merged on GitHub.
-This is not desireable, especially because the PR would not get shipped to PyPi until the next release happens.
+This is not desirable, especially because the PR would not get shipped to PyPi until the next release happens.
 So there would also be a discrepancy between the PyPi and conda versions.

 #### What to do if you see `build_conda_pkg` is red on your PR?